SmartAdvisorOnline

 WireGuard-style setups usually keep more usable throughput than older TCP-heavy profiles, especially on TV devices and travel Wi‑Fi.

-Fastest sanity check: run our Speed Test first.
+Fastest sanity check: run our Speed Test with VPN on before blaming Netflix.
 If the base line is unstable, Netflix is only showing you the symptom.

 Advanced edge cases that still break Netflix in 2026